 - Once the topping has been sprinkled evenly over the fruit, place the baking dish in the oven and bake for 30 minutes, or until the topping is nicely browned and the pears are soft.

 - A delicious way to serve this dish is with a side of bone-healthy ice cream.

 Pears, Like Many Foundation Foods, Are Very Versatile

-It might surprise you to see a dish like Pears And Oatmeal Crunch in a bone-smart nutritional plan as described in the Save Our Bones Program.
+It might surprise you to see a dish like Pears And Oatmeal Crunch in a bone-smart nutritional plan as described in the Osteoporosis Reversal Program.
 But the fact is, Foundation Foods can be enjoyed in many ways, making the Save Our Bones diet a creative, flavorful, and varied experience.

 To really showcase the true versatility and flavor of Foundation Foods, I developed the long-awaited Bone Appétit cookbook as a companion to the Program.
 Now in convenient, digital format, Bone Appétit features over 200 pH-balanced recipes that nourish and build your bones.

 Discover over 200 mouth-watering bone healthy recipes for breakfast, smoothies, appetizers, soups, salads, vegetarian dishes, fish, and plenty of main courses and even desserts!

 From appetizers to main dishes and scrumptious desserts, with our 60 day no-questions-asked money-back guarantee, you can now get Bone Appétit risk-free.